jprevo/canard-break/README.md

 Create a new component that display the relative time since the user last accessed the page (you can add new dependencies if needed).
 This is a website that we access when we need to take a break, so add a small funny message depending on how long the user has last seen the page.
 Display this component above the cat.

 > OK

+Please refactor the LastAccess component so the funny messages and their delay are stored in an external json file.
+Create a service for last access, similar to cat and jokeService for loading the messages with fetch.

+> J'ai du modifier le chemin vers lastAccessConfig.json et rajouter le CopyWebpackPlugin à webpack